shriram/ecoop-cfps/README.md

 # Purpose

 This repository shows the evolution of the [ECOOP conference](http://www.ecoop.org/)'s Calls for Papers over the six year period from 2010 through 2015.

+Note that this is not the entire CfP; this is just the laundry-list section that lists all the areas the conference is (_not exclusively_) interested in.
+These lists make for fascinating reading because they reveal a good deal about what was considered interesting, important, or hot at a given time, combined with the composition of the PC.
+(When you see especially narrow topics listed, you can usually find that the person working on that topic was on that PC or chaired it.)

-Program chairs just can't help putting their stamp on the Call!
+Most of all, it shows that these program chairs—wonderful people, all—just can't help putting their stamp on the Call!

 # Baseline